Swift (programming language): Optionals and chaining

 In this case, the ! operator unwraps anOptionalInstance to expose the instance inside, allowing the method call to be made on it.
 If anOptionalInstance is nil, a null-pointer error occurs, terminating the program.
 This is known as force unwrapping.
-Optionals may be safely unwrapped using optional chaining which first tests whether the instance is nil, and then unwrap it if it is non-null:
+Optionals may be safely unwrapped using optional chaining, which first tests whether the instance is nil, and then unwraps it if it is not: